hazelgrove/error-localization-artifact/README.md

 1.  [formalism.pdf](./formalism.pdf) contains the complete formalism for the marked lambda calculus and its extensions, the augmented Hazelnut action semantics, and appendices for the type hole inference work.
+See the preface for more detail.

 2.  [agda/](./agda/) contains the Agda mechanization of the marked lambda calculus.
 See [its README](./agda/README.md) for more detail.
+The mechanization is also discussed briefly in Section 2.2 of the paper.

     -   The current repository may be found at
         <https://github.com/hazelgrove/error-localization-agda>